codetricity/chat-with-history/README.md

 - **Real-time Updates**: Changes are immediately reflected across all interfaces

 Access the conversation browser via the "Organize" button in the chat interface or navigate directly to `/conversation-browser`.

+### Web Search Integration

+The application features intelligent web search capabilities that automatically enhance AI responses with current information:

+- **Smart Detection**: The system automatically detects when a user's question requires current information based on keywords and context
+- **Real-time Search**: Uses Tavily API to search the web for up-to-date information
+- **Seamless Integration**: Search results are automatically included in the AI's context without user intervention
+- **Comprehensive Responses**: AI combines its knowledge with current web information to provide comprehensive answers

+**Search Triggers**: The system will automatically search the web when users ask about:

+- Current events and news
+- Real-time information (weather, stock prices, etc.)
+- Latest developments in any field
+- Recent updates on any topic
+- Questions containing keywords like "current", "latest", "recent", "today", "now", "2024", "2025", "news", "update", "happening", "trending", "what's new", "price", "cost", "rate", "stock", "market", "weather"

+**Example Queries that Trigger Web Search**:

+- "What are the latest AI developments in 2024?"
+- "What's the current weather in New York?"
+- "What's happening in the stock market today?"
+- "What are the recent updates on climate change?"

+**Example Queries that Don't Trigger Web Search**:

+- "Explain what Python is"
+- "How do I cook pasta?"
+- "What is the capital of France?"

 ### Modern UI/UX